Please ensure Javascript is enabled for purposes of website accessibility

 Nathaniel Hawthorne

-Later on, the Thames Tunnel developed a reputation as a place where pick pockets operated, and earnt the nickname the ‘Hades Hotel’.
-The American writer Nathaniel Hawthorne wrote in 1855 that the tunnel:
+By the 1850s, the Thames Tunnel had developed a reputation as a place where pickpockets operated, and earnt the nickname the ‘Hades Hotel’.
+Visiting in 1855, the American writer Nathaniel Hawthorne wrote that the Tunnel:

-[…]consisted of an arched corridor of apparently interminable length, gloomily lighted with jets of gas at regular intervals […] There are people who spend their lives there, seldom or never, I presume, seeing any daylight, except perhaps a little in the morning.
-All along the extent of this corridor, in little alcoves, there are stalls of shops, kept principally by women, who, as you approach, are seen through the dusk offering for sale […] multifarious trumpery […] So far as any present use is concerned, the tunnel is an entire failure.
+…consisted of an arched corridor of apparently interminable length, gloomily lighted with jets of gas at regular intervals […].
+There seem to be people who spend their lives here, and who probably blink like owls, when, once or twice a year, perhaps, they happen to climb into the sunshine.
+All along the corridor […] we see stalls or shops in little alcoves, kept principally by women […] they assail you with hungry entreaties to buy some of their merchandise. […] So far as any present use is concerned, the tunnel is an entire failure.

 The Brunel Museum tells the story of the Thames Tunnel, and continues the tradition of welcoming visitors to the Museum.
 What will you make of it?